 Blood clots in the coronary artery cause the following symptoms:

-See your doctor right away whenever you think you may have a chance of a blood clot.
+See your doctor right away whenever you think you may have symptoms a blood clot.
 The more quickly it is diagnosed, the better your chances of avoiding permanent harm or death.
+The diagnosis is usually made using a combination of symptoms, physical examination, and an imaging test.

-A doctor may prescribe an anticoagulant, or blood thinner, to decrease blood clots and keep existing clots from growing.
-Brands of blood thinners include Pradaxa, Warfarin, Eliquis and Xarelto.
+A doctor may prescribe an anticoagulant, or blood thinner, to prevent new blood clots and keep existing clots from growing.
+Names of blood thinners include dabigatran (Pradaxa), warfarin (Coumadin), apixaban (Eliquis) and rivaroxaban (Xarelto).

 Calling this number connects you with one of Drugwatch's trusted legal partners.
 A law firm representative will review your case for free.